axoflow/axosyslog-core-docs/content/docs/chapter-sources/configuring-sources-wildcard-file/reference-source-wildcard-file/_index.md

 | Type:    | yes | no |
 | Default: | no       |

-*Description:* When enabled, {{% productparam "abbrev" %}} monitors every subdirectory of the path set in the [base-dir()](#source-wildcard-file-base-dir) option, and reads log messages from files with matching filenames.
+*Description:* When enabled, {{% param "product.abbrev" %}} monitors every subdirectory of the path set in the [base-dir()](#source-wildcard-file-base-dir) option, and reads log messages from files with matching filenames.
 The `recursive` option can be used together with wildcards in the filename.

 {{% alert title="Warning" color="warning" %}}